ADJUNCT PROFESSORS Mary F. Charlton, Patrick S. Levy-Lavelle, and Erin M. Trodden; 8 Credits

-This yearlong clinic is designed to give students first-hand experience in the practice of employment law, from both the plaintiff and defense sides.
+This yearlong clinical course is designed to give students first-hand experience in the practice of employment law.

 For additional information about the employment and labor law curriculum, visit the PELLS website.
 Students earn three credits during the fall semester and five credits during the spring semester.